 Complicated pregnancy which refers to cases where on previous occasions a mother has experienced difficulty and has had a complicated delivery

-In case of the pregnancy beyond 35 weeks, passenger may be accepted for transportation only on urgent or compassionate grounds, with the authority of the Executive Director – Air India Medical Services, after filling the MEDIF form.
+In case of the pregnancy beyond 35 weeks, guest may be accepted for transportation only on urgent or compassionate grounds, with the authority of the Executive Director – Air India Medical Services, after filling the MEDIF form.

 New Born Baby